airquality-trondheim/backend/readme.md

 <img src="https://user-images.githubusercontent.com/47078189/99582175-0cdba100-29e2-11eb-92dd-5535a8cd52d3.png" width="500">

 In short, the application is a single monolithic code base.
 It follows a layered pattern, where a defined stack of layers may only call into immediately adjacent layers.
-The top layer is the routing layer, which accepts requests from the client
+The top layer is the routing layer, which deals with routing of requests and responses.
+The controller layer accepts requests and builds responses by calling into the service layer, which performs business logic and interfaces with the data layer.
+The data layer deals with the interactions between the application and the database.
+Cross cutting concerns like security are dealt with at every level.

 ## Technologies